How Stock Photos Can’t Be Used on Facebook

 Luckily there are some that don't require you to slap on a watermark in order to use them.

-Click here to learn about our '99club‘, Stock Photo Secrets’ exclusive stock membership that allows you to use your stock photos without restriction.
+Click here to learn about Club Easy, Stockphotos.com´s exclusive stock membership that allows you to use your stock photos without restriction.

-Our stock photo agency at Stock Photo Secrets has standard licensing that is different from most stock agencies.
-Our agency offers unlimited uses of any downloaded stock image, zero time limits one using the photos, and you can use them on your fan pages, timelines, or anywhere on Facebook you'd like too forever.
+Our partner stock photo agency, Stockphotos.com, has standard licensing that is different from most stock agencies.
+This site offers unlimited uses of any downloaded stock image, zero time limits once using the photos, and you can use them on your fan pages, timelines, or anywhere on Facebook you'd like to forever.

-Currently, we are running a limited-time membership called '99club' that gives you 200 XXL image downloads of any size for $99.
+Currently, they're running a special membership called ‘Club Easy' that gives you 200 XXL image downloads of any size for $99.
 And, of course, you can use all 200 of those downloads for you Facebook page if you like.

 • You get 200 XXL Image Downloads (300dpi or up to 6′ x 6′ with 72dpi)